-kidoing! (rhymes with boing) is a mom-owned company created to help parents and teachers get children excited about eating nutritious foods to help maintain a healthy body.
+Thank you for stopping by. kidoing! (rhymes with boing) was originally created to help parents and teachers get children excited about eating nutritious foods to help maintain a healthy body.

 What happened over the next six months was amazing.
 She ate what I was serving her, AND she started asking for these veggies by name because they were on her strong bones chart.
 One day passed when I hadn’t given her any veggies on her chart.
 She got upset and said that she needs to eat the food to get strong bones!
 She even started asking for peas and peppers AT BREAKFAST!

 At that point, I realized I might be on to something.
 Kids want to do what’s right for their bodies.
 They just need us, their parents and teachers, to teach them how their bodies work and what foods fuel them.

 I created the Immunity Poster because it seems kids are sick a lot, but don’t have to be!
 Our family was sick on and off for years (literally) until we put a very strong emphasis on a nutritious whole foods diet with very little sugar (along with adding the nutritious food, you do need to drastically reduce or eliminate processed food).

 My hope is that parents will work with their children, to help them understand how immunity works and what foods support a healthy immune system.
 After all, it’s NO FUN TO BE SICK!